blockconsortium/mist/README.md

 ### Run Mist

-For development we start the interface with a Meteor server for auto reload etc.
+For development we start the interface with a Meteor server for autoreload etc.
 *Start the interface in a separate terminal window:*

     $ cd mist/interface && meteor --no-release-check